jianxiaoguo/website/content/en/docs/applications/using-buildpacks.md

     Powered by Drycc
     Release v2 on skiing-keypunch-v2-web-02zb9

-Because a Buildpacks-style application is detected, the `web` process type is automatically scaled to 1 on first deploy.
+Drycc automatically detects buildpack applications and scales the `web` process type to 1 on first deployment.

-Use `drycc scale web=3` to increase `web` processes to 3, for example.
-Scaling a process type directly changes the number of [pods] running that process.
+Scale your application by adjusting the number of containers.
+For example, use `drycc scale web=3` to run 3 web containers.

 ## Included Buildpacks

-For convenience, a number of buildpacks come bundled with Drycc:
+Drycc includes these buildpacks for convenience:

 * [Go Buildpack][]
 * [Java Buildpack][]
- * [Nodejs Buildpack][]
+* [Node.js Buildpack][]
 * [PHP Buildpack][]
 * [Python Buildpack][]
 * [Ruby Buildpack][]
 * [Rust Buildpack][]

-Drycc will cycle through the `bin/detect` script of each buildpack to match the code you are pushing.
+Drycc runs the `bin/detect` script from each buildpack to match your code.

 {{% alert title="Note" color="info" %}}
-If you're testing against the [Scala Buildpack][], the [Builder][] requires at least 512MB of free memory to execute the Scala Build Tool.
+The [Scala Buildpack][] requires at least 512MB of free memory for the Scala Build Tool.
 {{% /alert %}}

 ## Using a Custom Buildpack

-To use a custom buildpack, you need create a `.pack_builder` file in your root path app.
+Use a custom buildpack by creating a `.pack-builder` file in your project root:

-    $  tee > .pack-builder << EOF
+    $ tee .pack-builder << EOF
-       > registry.drycc.cc/drycc/buildpacks:bookworm
+    registry.drycc.cc/drycc/buildpacks:bookworm
-       > EOF
+    EOF

-On your next `git push`, the custom buildpack will be used.
+The custom buildpack will be used on your next `git push`.

 ## Using Private Repositories

-To pull code from private repositories, set the `SSH_KEY` environment variable to a private key which has access.
-Use either the path of a private key file or the raw key material:
+Pull code from private repositories by setting the `SSH_KEY` environment variable to a private key with access.
+Use either a file path or raw key material:

     $ drycc config set SSH_KEY=/home/user/.ssh/id_rsa
     $ drycc config set SSH_KEY="""-----BEGIN RSA PRIVATE KEY----- (...)
     -----END RSA PRIVATE KEY-----"""

-For example, to use a custom buildpack hosted at a private GitHub URL, ensure that an SSH public key exists in your [GitHub settings][].
-Then set `SSH_KEY` to the corresponding SSH private key and set `.pack_builder` to the builder image:
+For example, use a custom buildpack from a private GitHub URL by adding an SSH public key to your [GitHub settings][], then set `SSH_KEY` to the corresponding private key and configure `.pack-builder`:

-    $  tee > .pack-builder << EOF
+    $ tee .pack-builder << EOF
-       > registry.drycc.cc/drycc/buildpacks:bookworm
+    registry.drycc.cc/drycc/buildpacks:bookworm
-       > EOF
+    EOF
-    $ git add .buildpack
+    $ git add .pack-builder
     $ git commit -m "chore(buildpack): modify the pack_builder"
     $ git push drycc master

-## Builder selector
+## Builder Selection

-Which way to build a project conforms to the following principles:
+Drycc selects the build method following these rules:

-- If Dockerfile exists in the project, the stack uses `container`
+- Uses `container` if Dockerfile exists
-- If Procfile exists in the project, the stack uses `buildpack`
+- Uses `buildpack` if Procfile exists
-- If both exist, `container` is used by default
+- Defaults to `container` if both exist
-- You can also set the `DRYCC_STACK` to `container` or `buildpack` determine which stack to use.
+- Override with `DRYCC_STACK=container` or `DRYCC_STACK=buildpack`

 [pods]: http://kubernetes.io/v1.1/docs/user-guide/pods.html